 The Christmas Lights Road Trip Around Nashville That's Nothing Short Of Magical

-Here are directions, if you’d like ’em!
+Here is the Google Map with directions, if you’d like ’em!

 What a sweet memory to make, hey?
 There are so many stunning spots around Nashville, and now you can combine them into one magical evening – make it a tradition, perhaps?

 If you have any more favorite Christmas lights near Nashville to recommend to us, feel free to share them in the comments below.
 As always, we would love to hear from you!